Skip to main content

 Quality Plan Main

-Quality Plan Code / Description – set your Code and Name
+• Quality Plan Code / Description: – set your Code and Name

-Inspection Severity – this term is associated with ISO 2859-1.
+• Inspection Severity: this term is associated with ISO 2859-1.
 The measure of a sampling plan's performance capability is calculated based on the discrimination ratio and valuation severity (according to the DGQ - German Society for Quality).
+This measure identifies a standard, reduced, or tightened inspection.
+Sampling schemes referred to sampling plans for inspection severity or inspection severity and accepted quality level (AQL).
+By adjusting the inspection severity, businesses can balance the probability of acceptance with inspection efforts to suit varying quality conditions.

 Table

-Acceptance Number – defines the highest number of nonconforming units or defects in the sample that still allows the lot to be accepted.
+• Acceptance Number: defines the highest number of nonconforming units or defects in the sample that still allows the lot to be accepted.
 The acceptance number in an attributive inspection corresponds to the acceptability constant in a variable inspection.

-Rejection Number – defines the lowest number of nonconforming units or defects in a sample that leads to the rejection of the lot.
+• Rejection Number: defines the lowest number of nonconforming units or defects in a sample that leads to the rejection of the lot.

 Usage